monacoremo/postgrest-sessions-example/app.sql.md

 By using the `authorization` keyword, the newly created `api` schema will be owned by the `api` role.

-We will handle any PostgREST specific stuff here, especially the reading and setting of cookies.

 ### Switch to `api` role